ashwinkannoth/AWSomeBuilder/README.md

 - Use Athena to query the VPC flowlogs found in S3.
 Instructions and tips can be found [here](https://docs.aws.amazon.com/athena/latest/ug/vpc-flow-logs.html).
 - Connect to individual EC2 instances using Systems Manager Session Manager.
 Experiment with EFS and Aurora DB.
 - Connect your repository to AWS CodeCommit by following the instructions [here](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html).
 Once a commit has been made and pushed, you can observe the pipeline progress using AWS CodePipeline.
 A sample web page has been provided in this repository.
 It is designed with two files, one which requires authentication via Cognito.
-- When accessing the website created via the CodePipeline, click the link to the Secret Page.
-Authenticate via Cognito to access this page.

 ## Contact